The Best Shoes for Seniors: Sandals, Velcro Shoes and More

 - Velcro Shoes: If you have limited mobility in your fingers (arthritis is a common cause), shoes with Velcro straps are an excellent solution to reduce frustration and help you maintain independence.
 Velcro shoes come in many styles, including tennis shoes, dress shoes and sandals.

 - Sandals: If you thought seniors couldn’t wear sandals, think again.
-Brands such as Vionic and Dr. Comfort are making seriously comfortable orthopedic sandals in many styles, including flip-flops.
+Brands such as Dr. Comfort are making seriously comfortable orthopedic sandals in many styles, including flip-flops.
 Complete your summer look without sacrificing the health of your feet.

 - Walking and running shoes: If you thought tennis shoes were the most comfortable shoes ever, let us introduce you to orthopedic tennis shoes.
 The shoes promote proper form and cushion your feet while you work out, keeping you safe and injury-free.